 First, it goes without saying, light impedes sleep.
 Nobody wants to fall asleep in a bright room or with a screen glaring in their eyes.
 There’s a real science to light hindering sleep, too.

 The presence of sunlight, blue light, or really any light source, impacts your circadian rhythm (also known as your sleep-wake cycle).
 Your brain interprets light in your environment as a signal to stay active, and as a result, it suppresses melatonin, the sleep hormone.
-When there’s little to no light, or dim lights, the body produces more melatonin and prepares for sleep.
+When there’s little to no light, or dim lights, the brain is able to continue with the increased levels of melatonin production in the evening and prepares for sleep.

 2. Avoid Caffeine During the 6 to 7 Hours Before Sleep